paalamugan/employee-payslip-generator/README.md

 ## Only Once

-- If `jq` doesn't exist in your machine. use the below command to install it.(Only for linux)
+- If `jq` doesn't exist in your machine. use the below command to install it.(Only for linux).

-`jq` prettify your json response
+- `jq` represents prettify your json response

 ```sh
 apt install jq